PsiQ/qref/docs/format.md

 The top-level object has **two mandatory properties**:

 - `version`: Set to `v1` (which is the only version so far)
-- `program`: This contains the description of our program.
+- `program`: This contains the description of our algorithm.

 So what do we have in a `program` object?

 - `name`: Each program requires a name, here set to the string `my_program`.
 - `ports`: A collection of ports.
 They roughly correspond to quantum registers.
 - `children`: A list of children, or subroutines, of the program.
 - `connections`: A list defining edges of our graph.
 Intuitively, the connections property defines how the subroutines of a program interact.

 Let's explore some of these properties in more detail!